Careers in Public Service 2019

 Receiving such insight — and access — as an undergraduate has powerful effects.
 “I don’t have the words for the impact it has on the students,” Martin said.
 The students enthusiastically agreed.

-“One of the most rewarding parts of being here is the connections I’m making with alumnae and the advice I’m getting from them,” said Sarah Bloomgarden ’20, a politics major.
+“One of the most rewarding parts of being here is the connections I’m making with alums and the advice I’m getting from them,” said Sarah Bloomgarden ’20, a politics major.
 “I’m more open to exploring other career choices now.
 One of the concerns I had was that I wasn’t sure I had the skillset to do other things.
 But I’ve learned I have the ability to grow and learn skills.”

 Before her Washington experience, Bloomgarden, who is interning at The Brady Center for the Prevention of Gun Violence this spring, had planned to work in academia.
 Now she’s considering work in advocacy or at a think tank, or possibly running for elected office.

 Most of the 40 students — the seven-year-old program’s largest cohort ever — made the 350-mile bus trip from campus.
 Bloomgarden and four other students were already in the nation’s capital, as participants in the Weissman Center’s newest offering, MHC Semester in D.C.
-The semester-long study program offers internships, networking opportunities and mentoring from alumnae working in the city.
+The semester-long study program offers internships, networking opportunities and mentoring from alums working in the city.

 The Mount Holyoke network is deep and broad